kaka8shagy/namaste-react/README.md

 - Refer https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ for understanding lifecycle methods
 - React optimizes its lifecycle methods.
 It will call constructor and render for all but the commit phase will be batched
 - This is done because DOM manipulation is expensive and heavy.
 That is why React combines all commit phase for all components
+- Never compare react lifecycle methods to hooks, because it will lead to incorrect understanding
+- React devs removed all the fluff that was there around lifecycle methods and created hooks to simplify React development
+- Its important to know class as well, to understand how to write better code.
+Once you know class way and hooks way you know how to simplify coding
+- In class components you had to write a lot of code but the same thing could be done in a few lines using hooks
+- You become a senior dev
+  - understand each and every statement they write
+  - when you know why we do the small things the way we do them
+  - if you create mess you should clean it up as well